-Whether you’re just starting out or have been in the game for years, every actor needs a demo reel.
-When it comes to the necessary parts of an actor’s toolkit, your reel ranks up there with headshots and a resume—it’s an essential piece of the career puzzle, your calling card, the thing that lets the people in charge know who you are and why they should hire you.
+Every actor needs a demo reel, whether they’re just starting out or have been in the game for years.
+A demo reel is an essential part of an actor’s toolkit, alongside headshots and a résumé—this video compilation is your calling card, the thing that lets the people in charge know who you are and why they should hire you.

 - What is a demo reel?

 - Why do actors need demo reels?

 - How do I make a demo reel?

 - How do I make a demo reel with no experience?

 - How long should a demo reel be?

 - What are some common demo reel mistakes?

 - Should I hire a professional to edit my demo reel?